 At His left hand is the Table of Showbread, the body and blood of Christ.
 These make us aware that the true Christian has been born again and possesses within themselves the Divine Nature of the Spirit of Christ.

-When leaving the Tabernacle building He encounters the Laver, reminding us He no longer is of the world but of the Kingdom of God.
+When leaving the Tabernacle building we encounter the Laver, reminding us we no longer are of the world but of the Kingdom of God.

-His feet are established on the bronze Altar of Burnt Altar, signifying that because of the virtue of His body, His sins are eternally forgiven.
+His feet are established on the bronze Altar of Burnt Altar, signifying that because of the virtue of His body, our sins are eternally forgiven.